-If a Certificate of Appropriateness is required, staff will assist applicants in completing an application and in determining what additional documentation will be needed in order for a project to be evaluated.
+If a Certificate of Appropriateness is required, staff will assist applicants in completing an application through the city's Accela Citizen Access Program on the Historic District Commission website and in determining what additional documentation will be needed in order for a project to be evaluated.
 Because the circumstances of each application and each property can differ, the necessary documentation can vary widely from proposal to proposal.

 All proposals will require a completed, signed application form.
 Most proposals will require photographs and some form of drawings, the detail of which will be determined by the scope of the project.
 A checklist is included on the application form, which can be used to determine what will be required to document the project.
+A Certificate of Appropriateness shall not be issued when there is an unresolved violation of HDC policy unless the Certificate of Appropriateness application includes plans to remedy the violation.